Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Guide Overview

 Looking to build forms on the Salesforce Platform?
 You’ve got multiple options, spanning the entire low-code to pro-code continuum.
-Representing low-code, Dynamic Forms in Lightning App Builder and screen flows in Flow Builder.
-Hanging out in the middle of the continuum is the ability to extend screen flows with LWCs.
+Representing low-code are Dynamic Forms in Lightning App Builder and screen flows in Flow Builder.
+Hanging out in the middle of the continuum is the ability to extend screen flows with LWCs and building customer-facing forms with OmniStudio.
 And representing pro-code is the LWC framework and its ever-growing library of base components.

 Options are great, but how do you determine which one (or which combination) is the right option?
-That’s where this doc comes in.
+That’s where this guide comes in.

 Keep in mind, your choice doesn’t have to be an either/or – you can combine the power of multiple options.
 For example, if you need both Flow’s built-in navigation system and the full styling flexibility that LWC offers, use them together.